barrelstrength/sprout-docs/docs/coding-guidelines.md

 - Confirm all @todo flags in the codebase are still relevant or removed
 - Confirm all @deprecated flags in the codebase are still relevant or removed
 - Ensure all methods have proper comment blocks
-- Run any tests we can programatically
+- Run any tests we can programmatically
 - After database updates, ensure db schema for a fresh install and after an update are the same
 - Make sure all text has translation categories in PHP and Twig and JS: t('sprout-forms-countries')
 - Update any translations in the default en translation file using Craft::t and the PhpStorm inspection.
 Run various checks to make sure we are passing text through the necessary translate filters for PHP, HTML, and JS.